Fornix of the Brain

 - Anterior cerebral artery

-b.
-Crus of the Fornix: This part is supplied by:
+The crus of the fornix is supplied by:

 - Inferior branch of the posterior pericallosal artery